Katy Perry Is Hit With Second Sexual Harassment Claim

 Katy Perry has bit hit with a second claim of sexual harassment, according to Page Six.

-The “Last Friday Night” singer is already facing criticism after her a previous colleague alleged that the pop star sexually assaulted him while they were filming the music video for “Teenage Dream.”
+The “Last Friday Night” singer is already facing criticism after a previous colleague alleged that the pop star sexually assaulted him while they were filming the music video for “Teenage Dream.”

 The newest allegation comes from Tina Kandelaki, a television presenter and producer in the country of Georgia.
 She claimed that Perry touched her inappropriately and attempted to kiss her multiple times while heavily intoxicated at a party.
 Despite Kandelaki’s rejections, Perry remained persistent throughout the evening.